 In addition to the results reported in accordance with GAAP, we have provided information regarding Net Operating Income ("NOI") in the following tables.
 NOI is derived from revenues minus property operating expenses and real estate taxes.
 We use NOI as the primary basis to evaluate the performance of our operations.
-A reconciliation of NOI to net income attributable to Sun Communities, Inc. is included in "Results of Operations" below.
+A reconciliation of NOI to net loss attributable to Sun Communities, Inc. is included in "Results of Operations" below.

 We believe that NOI is helpful to investors and analysts as a measure of operating performance because it is an indicator of the return on property investment, which provides a method of comparing property performance over time.
 We use NOI as a key management tool when evaluating performance and growth of particular properties and/or groups of properties.
-The principal limitation of NOI is that it excludes depreciation, amortization, interest expense, and non-property specific expenses such as general and administrative expenses, all of which are significant costs, and therefore, NOI is a measure of the operating performance of our property and therefore limit its use as a performance measure.
+The principal limitation of NOI is that it excludes depreciation, amortization, interest expense, and non-property specific expenses such as general and administrative expenses, all of which are significant costs, and therefore, NOI is a measure of the operating performance of our properties rather than of the Company overall.
+We believe that these costs included in net income (loss) often have no effect on the market value of our property and therefore limit its use as a performance measure.
 In addition, such expenses are often incurred at a parent company level and therefore are not necessarily linked to the performance of a real estate asset.

 NOI should not be considered a substitute for the reported results prepared in accordance with GAAP.
-NOI should not be considered as an alternative to net income as an indicator of our financial performance, or to cash flows as a measure of liquidity; nor is it indicative of funds available for our cash needs, including our ability to make cash distributions.
+NOI should not be considered as an alternative to net income (loss) as an indicator of our financial performance, or to cash flows as a measure of liquidity; nor is it indicative of funds available for our cash needs, including our ability to make cash distributions.
 NOI, as determined and presented by us, may not be comparable to related or similarly titled measures reported by other companies.

 We also provide information regarding Funds From Operations ("FFO").
-A definition of FFO and a reconciliation of FFO to net income are included in the presentation of FFO in "Results of Operations" following the "Comparison of the Three Months ended March 31, 2011 and 2010".
+A definition of FFO and a reconciliation of FFO to net (loss) income are included in the presentation of FFO in "Results of Operations" following the "Comparison of the Six Months ended June 30, 2011 and 2010".